marvel-nccr/quantum-mobile/docs/developers/customize.md

 :::{tip}
 We suggest you keep an eye on the size of your VM and the final OVA image as there are often users who don't have much disk space to spare.
 When you modify the VM, the size of the (virtual) disk increases automatically as needed but it may **not shrink when you delete files**.

-When following the reproducible approach (see below), you can use the `./compact_hd.sh` script to shrink the disk back to the size that is actually needed, which can dramatically reduce image size.
+When following the reproducible approach (see below), you can use the `playbook-package.yml` (specifically the `clean` and `compact` tags) to shrink the disk back to the size that is actually needed, which can dramatically reduce image size.
 :::

 ## Reproducible approach (suggested)